Goalsum/TataruBook/docs/rate_of_return.md

 # Internal rate of return (IRR)

 The [internal rate of return](https://en.wikipedia.org/wiki/Internal_rate_of_return) is the rate of return that sets the [net present value](https://en.wikipedia.org/wiki/Net_present_value) (NPV) of all cash flows (both positive and negative) from the investment equal to zero.
-In other words, assuming that the value of a portfolio has been growing at a fixed rate $$ R $$, the $$ R $$ that satisfies this assumption is the IRR: the starting value, inflows, outflows, and ending value of the portfolio all happen to match the actual.
+In other words, assuming that the value of a portfolio has been growing at a fixed rate $$ R $$, the $$ R $$ that satisfies this assumption is the IRR: using the starting value, inflows, outflows of the portfolio and the $$ R $$ to calculate the ending value, that ending value happens to match the actual.

 The calculation of the IRR has some special requirements: the inflows or outflows must occur at fixed intervals, and the calculated rate of return $$ R $$ can only be the rate of return for the length of this interval.
 Assuming that there is an inflow or outflow $$ F_i $$ every interval of time $$ T $$, then the IRR $$ R $$ over the statistics period $$ T $$ is a solution to the following equation: